 In conclusion, I believe the stalls are so poorly constructed they can't reasonably be upgraded to provide safe habitable housing for horses.
 Were they mine, I would rip them out and start over.

 Although in-person testimony is usually best, letters can be effective if witnesses can't come to court.
-Most small claims courts will accept letters from witnesses, but check your local rules to be sure letters are allowed.
+Most small claims courts will accept letters from witnesses, but check your small claims court's rules to be sure letters are allowed.

-For the detailed information, tips and strategies you need to sue someone successfully, or put up a winning defense, in small claims court, get Everybody's Guide to Small Claims Court, by Ralph Warner (Nolo).
+For the detailed information, tips and strategies you need to sue someone successfully, or put up a winning defense, in small claims court, get Everybody's Guide to Small Claims Court, by Cara O'Neill (Nolo).